PRECIOUS-Gold falls to 1-month low as dollar soars

 The dollar index, which measures the greenback against a basket of six major currencies, was up 0.5 percent on Monday.

-The greenback benefited from a broader move away from riskier assets due to U.S.-Sino trade tensions, China’s economic slowdown, Brexit uncertainty, and the standoff between Rome and the European Union over Italy’s budget plan.
+The currency benefited from a broader move away from riskier assets due to U.S.-Sino trade tensions, China’s economic slowdown, Brexit uncertainty, and the standoff between Rome and the European Union over Italy’s budget plan.

 It was also underpinned by the Fed’s hawkish stance on interest rates.